...a vigorous defense...

 Finding the guilty - 'not guilty'; seems outside the spirit and letter of the US Constitution.

-And it is a perversion of justice in God's eyes -the Final Judge of all people.
+And it is absolutely a perversion of justice in God's eyes -the Final Judge of all people.

 prekopalnicmarko.si